Jon Krakauer

 Jon Krakauer (born April 12, 1954) is an American writer and mountaineer.
-He is the author of bestselling non-fiction books—Into the Wild; Into Thin Air; Under the Banner of Heaven; and Where Men Win Glory: The Odyssey of Pat Tillman—as well as numerous magazine articles.
+He is the author of bestselling nonfiction books—Into the Wild; Into Thin Air; Under the Banner of Heaven; and Where Men Win Glory: The Odyssey of Pat Tillman—as well as numerous magazine articles.
 He was a member of an ill-fated expedition to summit Mount Everest in 1996, one of the deadliest disasters in the history of climbing Everest.

 Early life

 Krakauer was born in Brookline, Massachusetts, as the third of five children of Carol Ann (née Jones) and Lewis Joseph Krakauer.
 His father was Jewish and his mother was a Unitarian of Scandinavian descent.
 He was raised in Corvallis, Oregon.
 His father introduced the young Krakauer to mountaineering at the age of eight.
 His father was "relentlessly competitive and ambitious in the extreme" and placed high expectations on Krakauer, wishing for his son to attend Harvard Medical School and become a doctor.
 Krakauer wrote that this was his father's view of "life's one sure path to meaningful success and lasting happiness."
 He competed in tennis at Corvallis High School, and graduated in 1972.
-He went on to study at Hampshire College in Massachusetts, where in 1976 he received his degree in environmental studies.
+He went on to study at Hampshire College in Amherst, Massachusetts, where in 1976 he received his degree in environmental studies.
 In 1977, he met former climber Linda Mariam Moore, and they married in 1980.
 They lived in Seattle, Washington, but moved to Boulder, Colorado, after the release of Krakauer's book Into Thin Air.

 Mountaineering

-After graduating from college, Krakauer spent three weeks alone in the wilderness of the Stikine Icecap region of Alaska and climbed a new route on the Devils Thumb, an experience he described in Eiger Dreams and in Into the Wild.
+After graduating from college in 1977, Krakauer spent three weeks alone in the wilderness of the Stikine Icecap region of Alaska and climbed a new route on the Devils Thumb, an experience he described in Eiger Dreams and in Into the Wild.
 In 1992, he made his way to Cerro Torre in the Andes of Patagonia—a sheer granite peak considered to be one of the most difficult technical climbs in the world.

 In 1996, Krakauer took part in a guided ascent of Mount Everest.
 His group was one of those caught in the 1996 Mount Everest disaster, in which a violent storm trapped a number of climbers high on the slopes of the mountain.
 Krakauer reached the peak and returned to camp, but four of his teammates (including group leader Rob Hall) died while making their descent in the storm.

 A candid recollection of the event was published in Outside magazine and, later, in the book Into Thin Air.
 By the end of the 1996 climbing season, fifteen people had died on the mountain, making it the deadliest single year in Everest history to that point.
 This has since been exceeded by the sixteen deaths in the 2014 Mount Everest avalanche, and the 2015 earthquake avalanche disaster in which twenty-two people were killed.
 Krakauer has publicly criticized the commercialization of Mount Everest.